Tuesday, December 31, 2024

 Ya know, I don’t mean to just brag about my “child” [not my child] here.
 It’s also that I want to share how moved I am to see the resilience of the human spirit.
 Marz was not exactly encouraged to flourish, but here she is.
 It’s like how I got all choked up over the reopening of the cathedral of Notre Dame.

 Humans can do great things, if we get on it.
 You see the cathedral and you think, we could have rebuilt New Orleans in that short time too.
-(Oh, we knew we could have, but here’s the counter-example.)
+(Oh, we knew we could have, but here’s the counter-example to what we did do.)

 Here in town, we could get something brilliant at George Floyd Square instead of still squabbling over the tattered dump that it is.